Software Development Branching

 Keeping track of what has been translated, what has been sent to translation, what is being returned from translation, in what order, for what locale, while passing validating checks on the resource files is time consuming and a pain point for most development organization.
 Lingoport Resource Manager, or LRM, the Lingoport product seamlessly automates the checking, sending, and receiving of resource files.

-For one application, you may have one repository or you may have hundreds of repositories.
-You may have a couple of resource files to be translated into three locales, or hundreds of files to be translated into tens of locales.
-Many development organization would like to include the translation of resource files as part of the regular activities of development, inside the feature branches directly as opposed to a specific translation only branch.
+For one application, you may have one repository, or you may have hundreds of repositories.
+You may have a couple of resource files to be translated into three locales or hundreds of files to be translated into tens of locales.
+Many development organizations would like to include the translation of resource files as part of the regular activities of development inside the feature branches directly as opposed to a specific translation-only branch.
 To do so, we recommend using LingoBot.

 Lingoport Advanced Branching

 LingoBot is a Chatbot that works within collaborative environments such as Slack or MS Teams.
 The user issues commands that the Chatbot passes along to LRM.
 Here is an example of a session of LingoBot in Slack:

 Here the user “Andrew Wong” wanted to check the translation status of a branch, F1404-desktop-group-delivery, for a repository called ‘SSTO.webapp’.
 There may be lots of different branches on this repository.
 The one that Andrew Wong is interested in is only the “F1404-desktop-group-delivery” branch.
 That’s were the feature is being developed.